Expert Witnesses in Defect Cases. Know your rights under California law.

 Comprehensive legal information about expert witnesses in defect cases in California commercial and residential construction projects.

-Use the free tool →California property owners and contractors have substantial rights under state construction law.
+Both property owners and contractors in California hold significant rights under state construction statutes.

 The legal standards for expert witnesses in defect cases are established by California statute, building codes, and case law.
 Key statutes include Civil Code §895 et seq.
 (Right to Repair), Civil Code §8400 et seq. (mechanic's liens), BPC §7031 (contractor licensing), and the new SB 440 and SB 61 provisions effective 2026.

-Key documents include the construction contract, change orders, payment records, inspection reports, correspondence, photographs of defective work, building permits, and expert reports.
+Document priorities: the construction contract, change orders, payment records, inspection reports, correspondence, photographs of defective work, building permits, and expert reports.

 "Knowledgeable, responsive, and truly cared about my case."— Evan